johnalison/obsidian-notes/0-inbox/Setup M3 Macbook.md

 - [[GetSSHKey]]
 - Need to wait until my PSC key has been accepted
 - To get keyboard working I had to copy the `~/dotfiles/KeyboardLayouts/Jamie.*` files to `/Library/Keyboard\ Layouts/`
-- Copied pub to PSC
+- Copied pub key to PSC
+- Eduroam:
+	- Requesting a new eduroam from :
+	-